blakethomas12/Beav-Guesser/Reports/Week 5 Report.md

 - ### Kevin T
   **Progress and Issues**
-  1) Implemented Total Scores port server request
+  1) Implemented total scores port server request for leaderboard
-  2) Started work on the leaderboard and placeholders for user data
+  2) Started work on the leaderboard and placeholders for user data for the leaderboard page

   **Goals From Last Week**
   1) Solidify back-end

   **Goals For Next Week**
-  1) Saving total scores for the user
+  1) Saving total scores across all users
+  2) Display leaderboard with real-time updates

 - ### Kevin N
   **Progress and Issues**